flutter/website/src/desktop.md

 `macos/Runner/*.entitlements` files.
-When editing these files, you shouldn't remove the original `Runner-DebugProfile.entitlements` exceptions (incoming network connections and JIT), as they are necessary for the `debug` and `profile` modes to function correctly.
+When editing these files, you shouldn't remove the original `Runner-DebugProfile.entitlements` exceptions
+(that support incoming network connections and JIT), as they are necessary for the `debug` and `profile` modes to function correctly.

-If you are used to managing entitlement files through the Xcode capabilities UI, be aware that the capabilities editor updates only one of the two files or, in some cases, it creates a whole new entitlements file and switches the project to use it for all configurations;
+If you are used to managing entitlement files through the **Xcode capabilities UI**, be aware that the capabilities editor updates only one of the two files or, in some cases, it creates a whole new entitlements file and switches the project to use it for all configurations;
 either scenario causes issues.
-The recommended approach is to edit the files directly.
+We recommend that you edit the files directly.
 Unless you have a very specific reason, you should always make identical changes to both files.

-If you keep App Sandbox enabled, you need to manage entitlements for your application when you add certain plugins or other native functionality.
+If you keep the App Sandbox enabled (which is required if you pan to distribute your app in the App Store), you need to manage entitlements for your application when you add certain plugins or other native functionality.
 For instance, using the `file_chooser` plugin requires adding either the `com.apple.security.files.user-selected.read-only` or `com.apple.security.files.user-selected.read-write` entitlement.
 Another common entitlement is `com.apple.security.network.client`, which you must add if you make any network requests.

-Using App Sandbox is required if you plan to distribute your application in the App Store.

 {{site.alert.secondary}}
   **Important:** The `com.apple.security.network.server`
   entitlement, which allows incoming network connections, is enabled by default only for `debug` and `profile` modes (to enable the Dart observatory).
-[PENDING: Do you still use observatory or do you use Dart DevTools?
-Do we need to mention observatory here?]
   If you need to allow incoming network requests in your application, you must add the `com.apple.security.network.server` entitlement to `Runner-Release.entitlements` as well,